 Six Senses is the most luxurious resort on the island.
 The villas are superbly designed with a sustainable mindset, mostly built from wood and natural materials.
-Each villa is large and well designed, with a private pool, and most offer a fantastic view of the Phang Nga landscape.
-The spa is also excellent and adds a luxury touch to your tropical escape.
-Six Sense Yao Noi is probably the ultimate way to enjoy a relaxing stay on Koh Yao with your loved one.
+Each villa is large and well-designed, with a private pool, and most offer a fantastic view of the Phang Nga landscape.
+The spa is also excellent and a luxury touch to your tropical escape.
+Six Sense Yao Noi is probably the ultimate way to enjoy a relaxing stay in Koh Yao with your loved one.

 Koyao Island Resort

 Koyao Island Resort is a set of lovely villas spread across a vast manicured land near the seaside, peppered with immense coconut trees.
 The beautiful thatched roofs of the villas add a unique tropical touch.
 The design is unique and cosy, with vast sofas in a vast open-air sitting area facing the garden and the sea beyond.
-Not that each villa is entirely opened and therefore offers very little privacy.
+Not that each villa is entirely open and therefore offers very little privacy.

 9 Hornbills is a set of spacious luxury tents built high on the hillside above Six Sense Yao Noi and part of Koyao Island Resort.
-Each tent comes with vast land, a large and warm private pool and jaw-dropping views on Phang Nga cliffs.
+Each tent has a vast land, a large and warm private pool and jaw-dropping views of Phang Nga cliffs.
 The tent is superbly designed with many sitting areas, an open-air shower and a beautiful bathtub with open ocean views.
-With such a view and setting, the experience is truly relaxing and very unique.
+The experience is truly relaxing and unique with such a view and setting.